Arts Lifestyle & Events

 Experience the magnificence, the colour, the beauty and the originality . . .

-Through their lenses “The Wimmera – A journey through western Victoria”
+Through their lenses, “The Wimmera – A Journey through western Victoria.”

 The creative team that brought you the best-selling book ‘The Mallee’ has continued its travels through western Victoria, taking hundreds of images, meeting remarkable people and collecting their stories.
-These images and tales have now been turned turned into another stunning book, ‘The Wimmera – a journey through western Victoria’, released this month.
+These images and tales have now been turned into another stunning book, ‘The Wimmera – a journey through Western Victoria’, released this month.

 They discovered a host of tiny towns and districts off the beaten track, some deserted, some with vibrant communities and some with surprising and quirky landmarks.